Skip to content

 Getting Started

 This guide walks through adding xript to an application from scratch.
-By the end, you will have a working sandboxed expression evaluator that users can extend safely.
+By the end you’ll have a working sandboxed expression evaluator that users can safely extend.

 The universal runtime uses QuickJS compiled to WebAssembly: it works in browsers, Node.js, Deno, and more.